Nikhil-Kherajani/hobby-connect/README.md

 **Please note :** *That this is not the original repository for Hobby Connect.
 The real repository is private.
-The repository contains only details about the project.*
+This repository contains only details about the project.*

 # Hobby-connect